angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 > **Pro Tip:** As arrays are also objects, you can use anything as index, but it is heavily **not** recommended, if you want an object, use an object.
 >
 > **Pro Tip 2:** You can set any index of the array at any moment \(e.g. `characters[40] = "Deep Thought"`\), making it's length equal the latest index used.
-This is **not** recommended either, due to decreased performance and _undefined_ elements[^1].
+This is **not** recommended either, due to decreased performance and _undefined_ elements.

 ### ES6 new data structures

 ES6 introduced 2 more data structures as built-in objects: **map** and **set**, as well as the _weak_ key versions: **weakMap** and **weakSet**.
-While these structures are not as versatile as the primitive structures, its use is recommended for the specific cases that are designed for, as provide specific functionality for those cases, and usually an improved performance, leading to a simpler and more efficient code.
+While these structures are not as versatile as the primitive structures, its usage is recommended for the specific cases that are designed for, as they provide specific functionality, and usually come with improved performance, leading to a simpler and more efficient code.

 _**Map**_

-A map is a data structure that stored elements assigning them to an unique key.
+A map is a data structure that store elements assigning them to an unique key.

 ```js
 let cast=new Map();